Student Life Resource Toolkit

 • Company Treks: Every semester we plan multiple student treks which involve visiting up to three organizations in the Bay Area over the course of one day.
 The treks are focused on specific majors and change each year.

 The Recreational Sports Department (RSD) offers USF students free and discounted recreational sports activities, wellness programs, and fitness services to encourage sportsmanship, teamwork, physical fitness and resilience at USF.
 The department also offers a variety of employment opportunities to help students build communities of support, develop leadership skills and increase engagement on campus.
 There is no student fee to use the facility during the academic year and winter intersession.
-If a student is not enrolled in 1 unit in summer, they can pay $37/month for summer access.
+If a student is not enrolled in 1 unit in summer, they can pay $40/month for summer access.
 Email KHRC@usfca.edu to request information on any program.
 Weekday Hours: 6am-10pm (Pool: 6am-9pm) Weekend Hours: 8am-8pm (Pool: 8am-6pm).

 Intramurals are open to USF students, faculty and staff only.
 A student can create a team or join as a free agent (we will place them on a team).
 Competition includes weekly games against other USF students, faculty and staff (no coach, no practice).
 For a $5 fee, students may play in up to 5 leagues (only one team per league).
 In end of year surveys 96% of IM participants reported that the program helped them meet new friends at USF.
+This fall the department is hosting an IM Kickoff Pickleball Tournament for free agents hoping to get to know other students interested in recreational sports.

 Club Sports are open to USF students only.
 Clubs range from competitive to recreational.
 Most clubs have a coach and weekly practices.
 If a student chooses to compete (optional in most clubs) they compete against students of other universities.
 Dues range from $50-$430/per year (payment plans available for students with financial need).
 In end of year surveys 100% of participants reported that club sports helped them identify communities of support at USF.